-Tongue Point, Astoria, OR Clark complains that he has “not Seen one pacific day” since his arrival.
-Lewis’s group continues searching for a winter site with plenty of game.
-They find nothing but squirrels.
+While enduring another storm at Tongue Point, Clark complains that he has “not Seen one pacific day” since his arrival.
+Lewis’s group continues searching for a winter site.
+They need plenty of game but find nothing but squirrels.
+Clark’s men are unable to hunt at all.

 Not One Pacific Day